 \NOTA{ All of these topological data structures involve a tradeoff between storage (e.g.\ compact encodings) and compute time (e.g.\ to reconstruct the desired topological relations).
 The $SOT$ achieves its compactness by dropping its boundary relations, which must be recomputed from its adjacency relations.
 The \iastar\ explicitly encodes these relations and is able to more efficiency at reconstructing boundary and co-boundary relations at run-time.
 In the same way, as the Stellar tree encodes the \relation{k,0} boundary relation for each \top\ and a very compact indexing structure only, we have to consider an extra computational time in reconstructing the adjacency and co-boundary relations at run-time. }

-Finally, we consider the effects of different bucketing threshold on the size and efficiency of the Stellar tree representation.
+Finally, we consider the effect of different bucketing threshold on the size and efficiency of the Stellar tree representation.
 For our experimental datasets, there was only about a 10\% difference in storage requirements between the large (\kl) and small (\ks) bucketing factors.
-Clearly, this is not always true, especially in the limit, i.e. with $\kv = 1$ and $\kv = \infty$.
+Clearly, this is not always true, especially in the limit cases, i.e., with $\kv = 1$ and $\kv = \infty$.
 Very low bucketing thresholds (with $\kv$ near 1) yield deeper trees whose leaf blocks index only a few entities, leading to a high topological overhead but more efficient execution for individual mesh processing operations.
 Conversely, really large bucketing threshold values lead to lower storage overhead at the expense of increased query and execution times for individual operations.
 At the limit, when $\kv=\infty$, the Stellar tree is effectively identical to the indexed representation.

-These results confirm that the Stellar tree can efficiently represent low-dimensional manifold and high-dimensional non-manifold CP complexes, with only a slight overhead relative to that of the indexed base mesh.
+These results confirm that the Stellar tree can efficiently represent both low- and high-dimensional complexes with only a slight storage overhead relative to that of the indexed base complex.
 This is largely due to the Stellar tree's exploitation of the complex's spatial locality via SRE compression.

 \NOTA{ \kennyComment{Should we identify the datasets that can't be directly generated?
 Perhaps adding an asterisk (*) to the sizes in the figures.} \felleComment{added $\odot$ or $\otimes$ next to datasets that cannot be generated directly using Simplex tree or \iastar, respectively.
 I didn't found a way to do that next to the corresponding bar..} \kennyComment{We should emphasize the large overhead of the Simplex tree, and the low overhead of the Stellar trees, especially for the V-Rips complexes, which the Simplex tree is explicitly targeting.} }